SOUTHERN PARTNERS FUND

 We are proud to partner with extraordinary community organizations and coalitions through our regular grants cycle, assisting them to build capacity and power.
 We believe general operating support is best for building capacity, particularly for small to midsize community-based organizations in the rural South.

-In 2013, SPF’s board adopted its Southern Organizing Strategy, focusing 60% of grant funds on three special initiatives:
+In 2013, SPF’s board adopted its Southern Organizing Strategy (SOS), allocating at least 60% of grant funds to three major initiatives:

-The remaining 40% of grants will continue to fund:
+The remaining 40% of grants continue to fund: